 Great interest from neighbouring countries

-Companies from neighboring companies are also taking more notice of the potential in north German manufacturing.
+Companies from neighbouring countries are also taking more notice of the potential in north German manufacturing.
 Since 1998, Danish suppliers have had a joint stand, organized by the Association of Danish Suppliers (CFU), during NORTEC.
 Elisabeth Formberg Nørgaard, HMC’s foreign representative in Denmark and Iceland, said: “Our members are mainly small and medium-sized companies.
 Their core competences are perfectly suited to the needs of industries in north Germany.
 Interesting synergies are emerging.”

 The Dutch association of companies (VMO) took part in NORTEC for the first time this year.
 Bert Hering, Sales Manager at Helikon BV, a member of VMO, and which specializes in high-tech polyurethane and silicone products, said: “From the start, we noticed the great atmosphere.
 And networking with other exhibitors was also splendid.”
 The next NORTEC will be held from January 23-26, 2018 at Hamburg’s fair grounds.